Samuel McIntire: Life and career

 Born in Salem, Massachusetts to housewright Joseph McIntire and Sarah (Ruck), he was a woodcarver by trade who grew into the practice of architecture.
 He married Elizabeth Field on October 10, 1778, and had one son.
 He built a simple home and workshop on Summer Street in 1786.

 Starting about 1780, McIntire was hired by Salem's pre-eminent merchant and America's first millionaire, Elias Hasket Derby, for whose extended family he built or remodeled a series of houses.
 McIntire taught himself the Palladian style of architecture from books, and soon had a reputation among the city's elite for designing elegant homes.
 In 1792, he entered a proposal in the competition for the United States Capitol.

 After 1797, McIntire worked in the style of Boston architect Charles Bulfinch, who had made fashionable here the neoclassical manner of Scottish architect Robert Adam.
 Unlike Bulfinch, however, whose designs were featured across the East Coast, McIntire built almost exclusively in New England.
 His wooden or brick houses were typically 3 stories tall, each with 4 rooms around a central hall.
 In 1799, he went into business with his brothers, Joseph and Angier McIntire, who erected the structures, while at the workshop he oversaw various ornamentations, including the swags, rosettes, garlands and sheaves of wheat which dominate the interior wooden surfaces.
 McIntire's Salem works include Peirce-Nichols, Peabody-Silsbee, Gardner-White-Pingree, and the Elias Haskett Derby residences.
 His public buildings, all in Salem, are Assembly Hall, Hamilton Hall, Washington Hall and the courthouse (the latter two have been demolished).
+He also designed the 24-room Federal style mansion on the Lyman Estate, completed in 1798.

+Since McIntire was a self taught architect who would follow books and other architects within the area of Salem, He used his background of wood carving to create his pieces of work.
+The Cook-Oliver house was no exception to this, the owner Captain Cook loved what he saw within the Elias Haskett Derby House, he wanted to reuse the wood work and design from it.
+The Elias Haskett Deby House was very elegant and very detailed throughout the whole building.
+On the other hand the Cook-Oliver house was a lot more simpler than Derby house but still had some of the same details since pieces were being reused, the facade was proportional with the building and everything was symmetrical due to the proportions.
+McIntire would not see this house complete, as well as Captain Cook.